babel/website/_posts/2016-12-06-the-state-of-babel.md

 You can ping us on Twitter with [@babeljs](https://twitter.com/babeljs) - or mention us individually.

-I joined Twitter to be able to talk with users and help out.
+I myself joined Twitter to be able to talk with users and help out.
 Being able to post new features and changelogs is really useful and can help give us feedback!

 #### Slack